 Holidays with children in Lithuania

 Also, you can visit Curonian Spit.
-Moreover, there are plenty of forested landscapes you can explore by foot or canoe in Lithuania.
+Moreover, there are plenty of forested landscapes you can explore by foot or canoe on small and not dangerous rivers.
 In Vilnius, children will enjoy a climb up the TV Tower, and a dip at the local water park.
-Let’s talk about this in more details!
+Let’s talk about this in more detail!

 You can read more about this small SPA and leisure-oriented town here.